 Therapies in the field of immuno-oncology (I-O) aim to restore the protective nature of a patient’s immune system.
 While tremendous advances have been made in I-O research, which have primarily focused on adaptive immune system activation, a cure remains elusive and novel therapeutic options with long-term benefits and better safety profiles are needed to further help patients.

-At Affimed, we aim to overcome these limitations by reactivating the immune system.
-Leveraging our ROCK® platform, we teach it to recognize and fight the disguised tumor cells.
+At Affimed, we aim to aim to overcome the limitations of existing therapies by restoring the innate immune system’s ability to recognize and destroy tumor cells.

 Redirecting innate immune cells to fight cancer

 Innate cell engagers bring together the innate cell (NK cell or macrophage) and tumor cell by binding to the CD16A receptor on innate cells and a specific receptor on the tumor cells.
 Once this bridge is established, the immune cell is activated to release factors that directly kill the tumor cell.

 Targets CD30 on tumor cells and CD16A on innate immune cells

 AFM13 is a first-in-class tetravalent, bispecific innate cell engager that is being developed in CD30-positive lymphomas.
 AFM13 has shown a favorable safety profile and signs of therapeutic efficacy in a monotherapy setting in studies in Hodgkin lymphoma (HL) and CD30+ lymphoma with cutaneous manifestation.
 In addition, data from a combination study of AFM13 with Merck’s anti-PD-1 antibody Keytruda® (pembrolizumab) supports proof of principle for the combination of NK cell engagement with checkpoint inhibition.

 Targets EGFR on tumor cells and CD16A on innate immune cells